zishang520/engine.io/README.md

 ```

 - `Attach`
-    - Captures `upgrade` requests for a `types.HttpServer`.
+    - Captures `upgrade` requests for a `*types.HttpServer`.
 In other words, makes
-      a regular http.Server WebSocket-compatible.
+      a regular `*types.HttpServer` WebSocket-compatible.
     - **Parameters**
       - `*types.HttpServer`: server to attach to.
-      - `any`: optional, options object
+      - `any`: `config.ServerOptionsInterface`: can be nil, interface config.ServerOptionsInterface or config.AttachOptionsInterface
     - **Options**
       - All options from `engine.Server.attach` method, documented below.
       - **Additionally** See Server `New` below for options you can pass for creating the new Server